w3f/polkadot-payouts/README.md

 for `transactions`.

 ### Claims
-This block is an arrray of elements that describe each of the reward claims to perform.
+This block is an array of elements that describe each of the reward claims to perform.
 They should include the information about the validator stash keystore, in particular the paths of the keystore file and the password file.
 You take special care to make these files only accessible by the user running the tool.
-Also, the password file should not contain any trailing new line charaters, therefore you could use this command to be sure to create a properly formatted password file: `echo -n "yourPassword" > yourFileName`

 ### Transactions
 Each of the transaction elements should have information about the sender and the receciver.
 For the sender, the keystore